westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 </pre>
 And, the REMOTE_LISTENER setting for the database must include the addresses in the ADDRESS_LISTs for all URL used for client connection, SCAN or VIPs

-But, transaction guard can be enabled separately, Application Continuity has to be enabled with Transaction Guard.
+Application Continuity has to be enabled with Transaction Guard which I will take it later.
 <pre class="prettyprint lang-sh linenums=1 ">
 [oracle@database01 ~]$ srvctl modify service -d orcl -pdb hr -s ac -failovertype select -failovermethod basic -commit_outcome TRUE
 [oracle@database01 ~]$ srvctl modify service -d orcl -pdb hr -s ac -failovertype transaction  -failovermethod basic -commit_outcome FALSE